-The discount rate used to measure the total pension liability was 7.50 percent.
-There was no change since the prior measurement date.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal year 2020 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was not projected to be depleted and, as a result, the Municipal Bond Index Rate was not used in the determination of the Single Equivalent Interest Rate (SEIR).
+The discount rate used to measure the total pension liability was 7.00 percent.
+The discount rate used to measure the TPL at the Prior Measurement Date was 7.50 percent.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal year 2021 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
+Based on those assumptions, the pension plans fiduciary net position was not projected to be depleted and, as a result, the Municpal Bond Index Rate was not used in the determination of the Single Equivalent Interest Rate (SEIR).